Groups definable in partial differential fields with an automorphism: The isogeny result

-\prf (1) Suppose $G_0$ is definably quasi-simple, let $H$ be an infinite subgroup of $G$ of infinite index, and assume that $N_G(H)$ has finite index in $G$.
-Then $N_G(H)\cap G_0$ has finite index in $G_0$; but $H\cap G_0$ has finite index in $H$, hence is infinite, and of infinite index in $G_0$, and we get the desired contradiction. \\ For the other direction, assume $H$ is an infinite subgroup of $G_0$ of infinite index in $G_0$, and with $N_{G_0}(H)$ of finite index in $G_0$; then $N_G(H)$ has finite index in $G$, which gives us the desired contradiction. \\[0.05in] (2) By (1), going to a definable sugroup of $G$ of finite index, we may assume that $Z$ is central in $G$.
-Assume $G/Z$ is definably quasi-simple, and let $H$ be an infinite definable subgroup of $G$ of infinite index.
-Then $HZ/Z$ is infinite and has infinite index in $G/Z$, so its normalizer $N$ has infinite index in $G/Z$, and if $N'\supset Z$ is such that $N'/Z=N$, then $N'$ has infinite index in $G$, and normalizes $HZ$.
-But $HZ$ is a finite union of cosets of $H$, $N'$ permutes these cosets, which implies that $N_G(H)$ has infinite index in $G$.
-The other direction is immediate because $Z$ is central. \\[0.05in] (3) Reason as in (1) and (2).
+\prf (1) Going to a definable sugroup of $G$ of finite index, we may assume that $Z$ is central in $G$.
+Let $A\leq G$ be the subgroup of $G$ which contains $Z$ and projects onto $A'$.
+Then $A$ is definable, and by Lemma \ref{abelian}(2), it has a definable abelian subgroup $A_0$ of finite index.
+The proof of Lemma \ref{abelian}(2) shows that in fact we may take $A_0=A^{|Z|}$.
+As $N_{G/Z}(A')$ has finite index in $G/Z$, so does $N_G(A)$ in $G$, because $Z$ is central in $G$, and so does $N_G(A_0)$ since $A_0$ is a characteristic subgroup of $A$.\\[0.05in] (2) Suppose $G_0$ is definably quasi-simple, let $H$ be an infinite definable subgroup of $G$ of infinite index, and assume that $N_G(H)$ has finite index in $G$.
+Then $N_G(H)\cap N_G(G_0)$ has finite index in $G$, is contained in $N_{G}(H\cap G_0)$, and therefore $N_G(H\cap G_0)\cap G_0=N_{G_0}(H\cap G_0)$ has finite index in $G_0$. \\ However $[H:H\cap G_0]$ finite implies $H\cap G_0$ infinite; as $G_0$ is definably quasi-simple, $N_{G_0}(H\cap G_0)$ has infinite index in $G_0$, therefore in $G$, and we get the desired contradiction.
+That $G$ has no definable abelian subgroup of finite index is clear. \\ For the other direction, assume that $G$ is definably quasi-simple.
+Let $H$ be an infinite definable subgroup of $G_0$ of infinite index in $G_0$, and suppose that $N_{G_0}(H)$ has finite index in $G_0$; then $N_G(H)$, which contains $N_{G_0}(H)$, has finite index in $G$, which gives us the desired contradiction.
+Clearly if $A$ is a definable abelian subgroup of $G_0$ of finite index in $G_0$, then $A$ has finite index in $G$. \\[0.05in] (3) By (2), going to a definable sugroup of $G$ of finite index, we may assume that $Z$ is central in $G$.
+We will first deal with the condition on definable abelian subgroups.
+If $A$ is a definable abelian subgroup of finite index in $G$, then so is $AZ/Z$ in $G/Z$.
+If $A$ is a definable abelian subgroup of $G/Z$ of finite index, use Lemma \ref{abelian} to obtain a definable abelian subgroup $B$ of finite index in $G$. \\[0.05in] Assume $G/Z$ is definably quasi-simple, and let $H$ be an infinite definable subgroup of $G$ of infinite index.
+Then $HZ/Z$ is infinite and has infinite index in $G/Z$, so its normalizer $N$ has infinite index in $G/Z$, and if $N'\geq Z$ is such that $N'/Z=N$, then $N'$ has infinite index in $G$ and normalizes $HZ$.
+As $Z$ is normal in $G$, we have $N_G(H)/Z \leq N$, which shows that $[G:N_G(H)]$ is infinite.
+The other direction is immediate because $Z$ is normal. \\[0.05in] (4) To prove the equivalence of the first condition of definably quasi-semi-simple: reason as in (2) and (3), noting that if $Z$ is the center of $G$, $A'\leq G/Z$ is abelian definable and $N_{G/H}(A')$ has finite index in $G$, and if $A$ lifts $A'$, then $N_G(A)$ has also finite index in $G$, and normalises the characteristic abelian subgroup $A^{|Z|}$ of $A$ (see the proof of Lemma \ref{abelian}). \\ To prove the equivalence of the second condition: let $G_0$ be a definable subgroup of $G$ of finite index, and assume that it has a normal subgroup $N$ such that $G_0/N$ is isogenous to an abelian group (and therefore has a definable abelian subgroup of finite index, by Lemma \ref{abelian}).
+Without loss of generality, $G_0$ is normal in $G$, so that if $g\in G$, then $G_0/N^g$ is virtually abelian.
+As $N$ has finitely many conjugates, the map $G_0\mapsto \prod_{g\in G/G_0}G_0/N^g$ has kernel $M:=\bigcap N^g$, so that $G_0/M$ embeds into the virtually abelian group $\prod_{g\in G/G_0}G_0/N^g$.
+The other direction is clear: if $G/N$ is virtually abelian, then so is $G_0/N\cap G_0$. \\ Finally, let $Z$ be a finite normal subgroup of $G$, which we may assume to be central.
+A normal subgroup $N$ of $G/Z$ with $(G/Z)/N$ virtually abelian, pulls back to a normal subgroup $N'$ of $G$ with $G/N'\simeq (G/Z)/N$; and if $N$ is a normal subgroup of $G$ with $G/N$ virtually abelian, then so is $GZ/NZ$.